Ancient Greek warfare: Spartan & Theban hegemonies

 Following the eventual defeat of the Athenians in 404 BC, and the disbandment of the Athenian-dominated Delian League, Ancient Greece fell under the hegemony of Sparta.
 The peace treaty which ended the Peloponnesian War left Sparta as the de facto ruler of Greece (hegemon).
 Although the Spartans did not attempt to rule all of Greece directly, they prevented alliances of other Greek cities, and forced the city-states to accept governments deemed suitable by Sparta.

 However, from the very beginning, it was clear that the Spartan hegemony was shaky; the Athenians, despite their crushing defeat, restored their democracy but just one year later, ejecting the Sparta-approved oligarchy.
 The Spartans did not feel strong enough to impose their will on a shattered Athens.
 Undoubtedly part of the reason for the weakness of the hegemony was a decline in the Spartan population.

 This did not go unnoticed by the Persian Empire, which sponsored a rebellion by the combined powers of Athens, Thebes, Corinth and Argos, resulting in the Corinthian War (395–387 BC).
 This was the first major challenge Sparta faced.

 The early encounters, at Nemea and Coronea were typical engagements of hoplite phalanxes, resulting in Spartan victories.
-However, the Spartans suffered a large setback when their fleet was wiped out by a Persian Fleet at the Battle of Cnidus, undermining the Spartan presence in Ionia.
+However, the Spartans suffered a large setback when their fleet was wiped out by a Persian Fleet at the Battle of Cnidus, undermining the campaign of the Spartan king Agesilaus II in Ionia.
 The war petered out after 394 BC, with a stalemate punctuated with minor engagements.
 One of these is particularly notable however; at the Battle of Lechaeum, an Athenian force composed mostly of light troops (e.g. peltasts) defeated a Spartan regiment...

 The Athenian general Iphicrates had his troops make repeated hit and run attacks on the Spartans, who, having neither peltasts nor cavalry, could not respond effectively.
 The defeat of a hoplite army in this way demonstrates the changes in both troops and tactic which had occurred in Greek Warfare.

 The war ended when the Persians, worried by the allies' successes, switched to supporting the Spartans, in return for the cities of Ionia and Spartan non-interference in Asia Minor.
 This brought the rebels to terms, and restored the Spartan hegemony on a more stable footing.
 The peace treaty which ended the war, effectively restored the status quo ante bellum, although Athens was permitted to retain some of the territory it had regained during the war.
 The Spartan hegemony would last another 16 years...